fatfish-lab/aquarium-documentation/src/web/applications/viewer.md

 If the comment is associated to a video, by clicking on it you can move the video to the timecode of the comment.
 You can also define the duration of your comments using the handle under the video timeline.

 ## Shortcuts

+Don't forget that you can press `F2` to see all the shortcuts available in the application.

 - `D` : Draw
   - `ESC`: Disable draw tool